 Ada programs are capable of handling exceptions at any level in the program, as long as any exception naming and delivery mechanisms are compatible between the Ada program and the library components.
 In such cases the normal Ada exception handling processes will apply, and either the calling unit or some subprogram or task in its call chain will catch the exception and take appropriate programmed action.
 If no action is taken to handle the exception, the task or program where the exception occurred will terminate.

-If the library convention is to report error coded and not by exceptions, then , if the library components themselves are written in Ada, then Ada's exception handling mechanisms let all called units trap any exceptions that are generated and return error conditions instead.
+If the library convention is to report error codes and not by exceptions, then , if the library components themselves are written in Ada, then Ada's exception handling mechanisms let all called units trap any exceptions that are generated and return error conditions instead.
 If such exception handling mechanisms are not put in place, then exceptions can be unexpectedly delivered to a caller.

 If the interface between the Ada units and the library routine being called does not adequately address the issue of naming, generation and delivery of exceptions across the interface, then the vulnerabilities as expressed in TR 24772-1 Section 6.47 apply.